-Minimum Cor ntrol Measure No. 6: Pol lution Prevention and Good Hou sekeeping BMP CATEGORY PROPOSED BMP PROGRAM MEASURABLE GOAL RESPONSIBLE PERSON/ DEPARTMENT CURRENT PROGRAM IN PLACE ESTIMATED DATE OF IMPLEMENTATION ANNUAL OBJECTIVES ACHIEVED/INTENDED ACHIEVEMENT 6.d.6 - ESC Certifications The operator shall conduct training for employees, determine and document the applicable employees or positions to receive each type of training, and develop an annual written training plan.
+Minimum Co ntrol Measure No. 6: Pol lution Prevention and Good Hou sekeeping BMP CATEGORY PROPOSED BMP PROGRAM MEASURABLE GOAL RESPONSIBLE PERSON/ DEPARTMENT CURRENT PROGRAM IN PLACE ESTIMATED DATE OF IMPLEMENTATION ANNUAL OBJECTIVES ACHIEVED/INTENDED ACHIEVEMENT 6.d.6 - ESC Certifications The operator shall conduct training for employees, determine and document the applicable employees or positions to receive each type of training, and develop an annual written training plan.
 Require applicable employees to obtain appropriate certifications as required under the Virginia Erosion and Sediment Control Law (VESCL) and its attendant regulations.
 Mason CEED Yes Complete Mason staff members receive the appropriate training and certifications from DEQ.
-Three staff members are certified as combined administrator for ESC and one for combined administrator for SWM.
-Two staff members are provisionally certified as SWM plan reviewer.
-Three staff members are provisionally certified as the ESC inspector.
+Three staff members are certified as combined administrator for ESC and two for combined administrator for SWM.
+One staff member is certified as ESC inspector and one staff is provisionally certified as SWM plan reviewer.
 6.d.7 - In and Around Recreational Facilities The operator shall conduct training for employees, determine and document the applicable employees or positions to receive each type of training, and develop an annual written training plan.
 Provide biennial training to applicable employees in good housekeeping and pollution and prevention practices that are to be employed in and around recreational facilities.
 Mason CEED/EHS Yes Complete Mason contracts all work in and around recreational facilities to BrightView and Game Day, Inc. Both companies provide their own training to employees.
 6.d.8 - Emergency Response The operator shall conduct training for employees, determine and document the applicable employees or positions to receive each type of training, and develop an annual written training plan.
 Provide spill response training to appropriate emergency response employees.
-Mason CEED/EHS Yes Complete EHS has 14 staff members who have received 40 hour HAZWOPER training to act as emergency spill responders.
+Mason CEED/EHS Yes Complete EHS has 10 staff members who have received 40 hour HAZWOPER training to act as emergency spill responders.